-The impact of the above-mentioned commercial agreements on the income statement and statement of financial position is included in the tables set out in Note 29.A and Note 29.B above.
-Invexans paid the Group's Brazilian subsidiary almost 9 million euros (23 million Brazilian reals) under the above-mentioned settlement agreements in 2014.
+The impact of the commercial agreements with the Quiñenco group on the income statement and statement of financial position is included in the tables set out in Note 29.A and Note 29.B above, on the line "Associates".

-COMPENSATION OF KEY MANAGEMENT PERSONNEL
+D. COMPENSATION OF KEY MANAGEMENT PERSONNEL

-Key Management Personnel have corresponded to corporate officers and members of the Management Board.
+Key Management Personnel correspond to corporate officers and members of the Management Board.